Vaishya

-Vaishya (Sanskrit: वैश्य, vaiśya) is one of the four varnas of the Hindu social order in ancient India.
-Vaishyas are classed third in the order of caste hierarchy.
+Vaishya (Sanskrit: वैश्य, vaiśya) is one of the four varnas of the Vedic Hindu social order in India.
+Vaishyas are classed third in the order of Varna hierarchy.

-The occupation of Vaishyas consists mainly of agriculture, taking care of cattle, trade and other business pursuits.
+The occupation of Vaishyas consists mainly of agriculture, taking care of cattle, trade and other business pursuits as mentioned in the Bhagavad Gita.

 Traditional duties

 Hindu religious texts assigned Vaishyas to traditional roles in agriculture and cattle-rearing, but over time they came to be landowners, traders and money-lenders.
-Therefore making it their responsibility to provide sustenance for those of higher class, since they were of lower class.
+They ranked third in the varna system below Brahmins and Kshatriyas and traditionally had the responsibility to provide sustenance or patronage for the higher varnas.
 The Vaishyas, along with members of the Brahmin and Kshatriya varnas, claim dvija status ("twice born", a second or spiritual birth) after sacrament of initiation as in Hindu theology.
 Indian traders were widely credited for the spread of Indian culture to regions as far as southeast Asia.

 Historically, Vaishyas have been involved in roles other than their traditional pastoralism, trade and commerce.
 According to historian Ram Sharan Sharma, the Gupta Empire was a Vaishya dynasty that "may have appeared as a reaction against oppressive rulers".

-Vaishyas are usually vegetarian due to the concept of ahimsa.
+Many Vaishyas are vegetarian due to the influence of Jainism and Buddhism which preaches the concept of ahimsa which forbade killing of animals for food.